researchart/patterns/standards/artifact.md

 -   Artifacts are ***functional***; i.e.
     -   **documented**: they can be installed and  used with the provided documentation, a license should indicate the rights of    the authors and of the users of the   artifact.
-For a good reference for selecting a license, see https://choosealicense.com/
+           The use of a `README.md` ile is highly recommended.
+Also, consider using a `requirements.txt` file to clearly list dependancies.
+For a good reference for selecting a license, see https://choosealicense.com/.
     -   **exercisable:** included procedures can be repeated in parts or in completion
      (e.g. executable, repeatable experiments
      as software, data processing scripts,
-     documentation for manual processes),
+     documentation for manual processes).
      -   **verifiable**: appropriate evidence of verification and validation for claims made in the paper (e.g. test cases that